DataKind-DC/red-cross-replication/Model-2A/README.md

+## Model 2A README Description ##

+### Overview of Model ###
 In Model 2A, the goal is to calculate the number of fire incidents per 1000 people.
 The **input** are the data sets described below, and the **output** is a map which indicates the tracts with the highest number of incidents per 1000 people.

+### Navigation ###

+- In phase1-code-model2a, you will find the RMarkdown file (phase1-code-model2a.Rmd) which contains the code written by the originals.
+The code uploads the data required, extracts information from both census and National Fire Incident Reporting System (NFIRS) data, and then calculates the proportion of fire incidents per 1000 people.
+- In phase1-results-model2a, you will find data files created by phase1-code-model2A.Rmd which contain all the tract information for the proportion.
+Additionally, maps of Maryland for years 2009-2013 are saved in phase1-visualization-model2a.
+- In phase2-code, you will find the work currently in progress by the Phase 2 Team.

+### Data ###
 Data required to successfully run Model 2A:

 - **_formatted_addresses.csv*: files that contain the formatted addresses of buildings for each year